Top tips for successful homeschooling

 Not all the advice you get from a veteran home educator will suit your family or philosophy.
 You’ll be confronted with a plethora of opinions and life choices that you will have to sift through.

-If you’re overwhelmed with advice from other homeschooling parents and trying to sort through the ideas and opinions, founder of My Homeschool Michelle Morrow, sifts through the good and the bad advice in this article.
+If you’re overwhelmed with advice from other homeschooling parents and trying to sort through the ideas and opinions, founder of My Homeschool Michelle Morrow, sifts through the good and the bad advice in her article.

 She also has some valuable advice for those of you who are new to homeschooling in a nutshell here.